MrUmar0/Snake-game-using-assembly-language/README.md

 Program Breakdown
 Data Section:
 The data section contains several predefined strings for user messages, maze layout, and other game information.
-For example: ro1, ro2, ro3, ..., ro7: Represent the lines of the maze, where:
+For example: ro1, ro2, ro3, ..., ro7: Represent the lines of the maze,
-# denotes a wall,
+where:
 * marks a movable path,
 y represents the player's current position,
 X is the target position.